jansimkhada/Global_Energy_Consumption_Analysis/README.md

 Key Findings

-[Summarize main insights from the analysis, such as]
+[Summarize main insights from the analysis, such as:]

 The global shift towards renewable energy